deifyed/naVi/README.md

 `navi.requestReview()` will request a review using the current selection as context.
 The final report will open in a separate window, and will not alter the selected text.

+`navi.explainRange()` will provide an explanation of code using the current selection as context.
+The explanation will open in a separate window and will not alter the selected text.

 ## Installation

 ### Requirements